Skip to main content

 Metabolic flexibility is the capacity of a system to adapt fuel oxidation to fuel availability.
 It is a hallmark of metabolic health.
 Its loss, often characterized by insulin resistance, is a precursor to numerous chronic diseases.

-The HIPAA requirement of “uniform availability” and the associated reasonable alternative standard can be viewed as a legal proxy for acknowledging the spectrum of across a population.
+The HIPAA requirement of “uniform availability” and the associated reasonable alternative standard can be viewed as a legal proxy for acknowledging the spectrum of metabolic flexibility across a population.
 A program that rewards participants for achieving a certain level of fasting blood glucose or a specific result on an oral glucose tolerance test (OGTT) is measuring a direct downstream consequence of their metabolic state.

 However, individuals present with vastly different degrees of insulin sensitivity.
 A person with pre-diabetes or metabolic syndrome has, by definition, impaired metabolic flexibility.
 For them, achieving the same glycemic targets as a healthy, insulin-sensitive individual may be an unreasonable short-term goal.
 The reasonable alternative standard allows for a stratified approach.